-We’re going to take a look today at the way in which MDMA impacts you and what this means for the chances of getting addicted to the drug.
+We’re going to take a look today at how addictive is MDMA and the way in which MDMA impacts you and what this means for the chances of getting addicted to the drug.
 You can find out everything you need to know below, so keep reading.

 Impact on Your Body